Almoez Ali: International career

-Almoez Ali unofficially made his inaugural appearance for the senior national team in a friendly against Bahrain in December 2013.
+Ali unofficially made his inaugural appearance for the senior national team in a friendly against Bahrain in December 2013.
 The match was not recognized by FIFA.

-In 2014, Almoez Ali was a part of the Qatar U19 team that won the 2014 AFC U-19 Championship.
+In 2014, Ali was a part of the Qatar U19 team that won the 2014 AFC U-19 Championship, Ali scored 3 goals in the tournament.

 In 2015, he was part of the Qatar U20 squad for the 2015 FIFA U-20 World Cup.
 He played in the three group stage matches, but Qatar did not advance to the knockout stage.

-On 8 August 2016, Almoez Ali made his official senior debut for the national team as a substitute in 2–1 win against Iraq.
+On 8 August 2016, Ali made his official senior debut for the Qatar national team coming on as a substitute in 2–1 win against Iraq.
 Furthermore, he was the top scorer in the 2018 AFC U-23 Championship with six goals and played an instrumental role in Qatar's third-place ranking.

 2019 AFC Asian Cup

-He was selected for Qatar's squad in the 2019 AFC Asian Cup.
+In 2019, Ali was selected for Qatar's squad for the upcoming 2019 AFC Asian Cup.
 He found the net in his team's first group stage game against Lebanon.
 In the next game against North Korea, he scored a four goals in a span of 51 minutes, the second fastest time to four goals after Iranian Ali Daei, who scored four goals in 23 minutes against South Korea in the 1996 AFC Asian Cup.

-The following match, against Saudi Arabia, he increased his tally in the competition to seven goals after scoring both goals in the 2–0 win.
+The following match against Saudi Arabia, he increased his tally in the competition to seven goals after scoring a Brace in the 2–0 win.
 In doing so, he became the joint-top scorer in the AFC Asian Cup Group Stage, sharing the record with Ali Daei of Iran, Choi Soon-ho of South Korea and Naohiro Takahara of Japan.
-He also broke Mansour Muftah's all-time record of five goals scored for the Qatar national team in the AFC Asian Cup.
+He also broke Mansour Muftah's all-time record of five goals scored for the Qatar national team in the Asian Cup.

 In the semi-final against United Arab Emirates, Ali scored his eighth goal of the competition in a 4–0 win, equalling Ali Daei's mark established in 1996 as the most goals scored in a single AFC Asian Cup edition.
-He broke that record in the following game after scoring the opening goal with a bicycle kick at the 2019 AFC Asian Cup Final match against Japan.
+He broke the record in the following game after scoring the opening goal with a bicycle kick at the 2019 AFC Asian Cup Final match against Japan.